VIVA-LA-VIDA-Hellas/VIVA-LA-VIDA/Instruction Manuals/BOM.md

 | M3×20mm flat head                             | 14     | 0.97  |
 | M3×30mm flat head                             | 2      | 0.15  |
 | M3×50mm                                       | 2      | 0.70  |

+> [!NOTE]
+> About PCB prototype - Could only order a minimum of 5.
+Only 1 is needed